openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 > Defining a feature in this file does not directly generate tests, unless defined under the `__additional` property (which will be explained later).
 For example, defining a custom test for `api.FooBar.baz` in `custom/tests.yaml` will not generate the test for that feature.

 > [!TIP]
 > When writing custom tests, make sure to implement thorough feature checking as to not raise exceptions.
+Uncaught exceptions will result in a `null` result, meaning the collector doesn't know if it's supported or not.

 Each feature test will compile into a function as follows: `function() {__base + __test}`